uvsmtid/cygwin-offline/readme.md

 Make sure to use right credentials for authentication (if required) - proxy setup may be selective about allowed content per user.

-TODO:
-Does it make sense to make `install.cmd` script work on Linux with Wine?

 ---

 [1]: https://www.cygwin.com/
 [2]: /distrib
 [3]: https://www.winehq.org/
-[4]: /scripts/download_setup.cmd
 [5]: /scripts/cygwin_distrib_update.cmd
 [6]: /scripts/zip_archive.cmd